Grassroots and global players: The crowded campaign to oust Cheney

 “They want to have a voice,” Todd Windsor, state committeeman for the Sheridan County Republican Party, said.
 “All we’ve done is give them the ability to talk, have a voice and express it to us.”

 The message centers on Trump.
 The former president has had a tangible presence at recent Republican events around Wyoming, from the meeting room decorations to the policy discussions.
 Party officials auction Trump merchandise to raise money for the party.
-A Cheyenne-based, Trump-themed pop-up restaurant called “MAGA Pizza,” catered the Presler event in Cheyenne.
+A Cheyenne-based catering service called Make America Great Apizza catered the Presler event in Cheyenne.

 Wyoming Republican Party chairman Frank Eathorne — who Trump endorsed for re-election to party chair earlier this year — holds a role on the Republican National Committee’s election integrity working group, a task force formed in response to unsubstantiated accusations of a stolen election.
 Corey Lewandowski, Trump’s former campaign manager, has contacted officials like Wallack to help fundraise for candidates to defeat Cheney, Wallack said, with the spoils of in-state fundraising efforts going to whomever the president endorses.